Geb-algebra/8bit-stack/README.md

 ### 1. Check the cloned stack works right

 1. run `docker compose run --rm --service-ports remix`, `npm run dev` and confirm you can access the app at `http://localhost:3000`
-2. stop the dev server and `npm run validate`.
+2. stop the container and run `docker compose run validate`.
 Confirm that all of lint, typecheck, vitest and cypress runs and succeeded.